-Welcome to the home page for the Office of the Chapter 13 Trustee in Tacoma Washington.
+Welcome to the home page for the Office of the Chapter 13 Trustee in Tacoma, Washington.
 This website is designed to serve as a resource to the Chapter 13 community.
-Our office is committed to excellence and we strive to provide a high level of trust and service to the participants in the Tacoma/Vancouver areas.
+The office operates a public trust and, as such, we strive to provide the highest level of service and financial accountability to all parties.